Vaginal Dryness Treatment in Charlotte, NC

-Vaginal dryness is a common symptom that many women experience at various points in their lifetime.
+Vaginal dryness is a common symptom of sexual dysfunction that many women experience at various points in their lifetime.
 When a woman’s body is no longer able to produce enough of the estrogen hormone, it can result in several side effects, including vaginal dryness.

 Individuals with vaginal dryness may require intervention and proper management of their symptoms from Dr. Ashley Tapscott, though there are many notable treatment options available to all women.

 Although we know that a drop in estrogen levels can lead to vaginal dryness, there are still many possible sources to a woman’s lowered hormone production.
 Most commonly, vaginal dryness is associated with other typical symptoms of menopause, though it can also be brought on by:

 - Side effects of medications, especially those used to treat reproductive disorders such as uterine fibroids or endometriosis

 - Rigorous exercise